 His Dyna-Tac only weighed 2.5 pounds and measured 9 x 5 x 1.75 inches.
 (Stick that in your pocket.)
 Ten years later, Motorola released the first cell phone to the public.

-To answer that question, check out Google, which shows over 4.5M listings for “cell phone design evolution.”
+Check out Google, which shows over 4.5M listings for “cell phone design evolution.”
 While you could easily spend the rest of the year reviewing cell phone schematics and learning more about the innards of a cell phone, I’ll decrease the learning curve for you.

 The evolution of the cell phone video: